lmammino/tall/README.md

 `Follow` and `Stop` are effectively simple classes to express an intent: *should we follow the `follow` URL or should we stop at the `stop` URL?*

-Plugins are executed following the middleware pattern (or chain of responsability): they are executed in order and the information is propagated from one to the other.
+Plugins are executed following the middleware pattern (or chain of responsibility): they are executed in order and the information is propagated from one to the other.

-For example if we initialise `tall` with `{ plugins: [plugin1, plugin2] }`, for every URL, `plugin1` will be executed before `plugin2` and the decision of `plugin1` will passed over onto `plugin2` using the `previous`) parameter.
+For example, if we initialise `tall` with `{ plugins: [plugin1, plugin2] }`, for every URL, `plugin1` will be executed before `plugin2` and the decision of `plugin1` will be passed over onto `plugin2` using the `previous`) parameter.

 ## How to write and enable a plugin